-On August 25, 2022, the Company announced final assay results for 11 holes of the 19-hole drill program which totalled 6,011 metres.
-The 2022 drilling program successfully extended gold mineralization in the Mispickel area with the addition of two new gold zones, MP-Ryan and Zone 14.
+On August 25, 2022, the Company announced final assay results for the last 11 holes of the program.
+The results successfully extended gold mineralization in the Mispickel area with the addition of two new gold zones, MP-Ryan and Zone 14.